Bandi Shungli

 Bandi Shungli, or Shungli Bandi (Gojri: شنگلی بانڈی), is a village and union council of Oghi Tehsil in Mansehra District in the north-east of the Khyber Pakhtunkhwa province of Pakistan.

 Demographics

-The main languages of the region are Hindko and Gojri, followed by Pashto.
+The main languages of the region are Hindko, Gojri, and Pashto.
 In the village of Danna the endangered Mankiyali language is spoken.

 There is one government Higher Secondary School for boys and one middle school for boys and girls.

-Nearly all population is of the Sunni sect.
+Nearly all the population is of the Sunni sect.